MrWinston700/MineEstate/README.md

 https://youtu.be/upk1d2a8MD8

-# tools used
+# Tools Used

-Ruby on Rails, SQLite, Javascript
+Ruby on Rails, SQLite, JavaScript

-# features
+# Features

 User can sign in or sign up
 User can post their house description and delete it